AndriaNjoku/MyWeatherApp/README.md

-# Forecast_Task
+# WeatherApp

-A application i created as part of a technical test to show the 4 day weather forecast.
+An application i created as part of a technical test to show the 4 day weather forecast.
 There is an automcomplete search bar with predictions using the Google maps API, the weather API is provided by openweather:https://openweathermap.org/api

 Libraries Used: